Home » Geography Notes for UPSC » Brahmaputra River System: Origin, Map, and...

 Brahmaputra River Tributaries

-All the tributaries in the valley region are rain-fed and rise in water level during monsoon.
+All the tributaries in the Himalayan region are glacier-fed and the water level of these rivers rises considerably during the monsoon.
 Heavy rainfall occurs here mainly from May to September due to the southwest monsoon, which causes flooding in these rivers.
-The Brahmaputra river also has many tributaries like the Ganga and Yamuna.
-Today we are focusing on the major tributaries of the Brahmaputra.
-The tributaries of the Brahmaputra are divided into two parts: left bank north bank tributaries and right bank south bank tributaries.
-These rivers cause flooding in their catchment areas during monsoon and affect the flow of the Brahmaputra.
+The tributaries of the Brahmaputra are divided into two parts: left bank northern bank tributaries and right bank southern bank tributaries.
+These rivers cause flooding in their catchment areas during the monsoon and affect the flow of the Brahmaputra.

 North Bank Tributaries